topo-gps/ios-manual/en/waypoints/waypoints_create_map.rst

 In the waypoint creation screen you can optionally give the waypoint a title, set the icon and enter a description.
 If you do not enter a title, the :ref:`automatically suggested title <ss-waypoint-create-automatic-title>` (which is light grey) is used.

-As an example we enter ‘Goal A’ as a title.
+As an example we enter ‘A’ as a title.
 If you press ‘Save’ the waypoint will be saved on your device and loaded on the map with the title as is illustrated in the figure below.

 .. figure:: ../_static/waypoints-create-map3.jpg
    :height: 568px
    :width: 320px
    :alt: Waypoint added to map Topo GPS

-   *The waypoint ‘Goal A’ has been added to the map.*
+   *The waypoint ‘A’ has been added to the map.*

 The waypoint that is created from the map is saved on your device and hence will appear in the :ref:`waypoints screen <ss-waypoint-load>`.